variantstudios/intelligentinvestingllc.com/_posts/2020-01-31-economic-update---january-2020.md

 There are 4 major stages to an economic cycle:<br>*1) Early Recession* - Consumer expectations are at their worst, industrial production is falling, interest rates are at their highest and the yield curve is flat or even inverted.<br>*2) Full Recession* - GDP has been retracting quarter over quarter, interest rates are falling, consumer expectations have bottomed and the yield curve is normal.<br>*3) Early Recovery* - Consumer expectations are rising, industrial production is growing, interest rates have bottomed and the yield curve is beginning to get steeper.<br>*4) Late Recovery* - Interest rates can be rising rapidly, with a flattening yield curve.
 Consumer expectations are beginning to decline and industrial production is flat.

-Based on the data from this report, as of January 31, 2020 it appears that we are still in the late recovery phase.&nbsp; The best guess would be that we could approach the next phase (early recession) in the next 12 months.&nbsp;
+Based on the data from this report, as of January 31, 2020 it appears that we are still in the late recovery phase.&nbsp; The best guess would be that we could approach the next phase (early recession) in approximately 12 months.&nbsp;

 Please feel free to [contact](/contact/) me anytime to discuss in more detail.